The diverse Accommodated Cape Town to Nairobi Safari Highlights include:

-Our journey takes us along the rocky Skeleton Coast - a treacherous stretch of coastline littered with shipwrecks.
-We also stop in the colourful town of Wlotskasbaken, known for its lichen colonies.
+Leaving the crisp Atlantic Ocean coastline we drive to Brandberg Mountain via Spitzkoppe.
+Our journey takes us along the rocky Skeleton Coast - a treacherous stretch of coastline littered with shipwrecks, into the former Damaraland region.

 Driving through the wild and rugged bush, we stop at various watering holes in search of the animals that come to drink at these sites while exploring as much of Etosha as possible.
 Our game drives are conducted in the safari truck, providing an elevated vantage for spotting animals and birds.

 Etosha Park is home to a variety of animals, plants and birds and is known as one of Africa's top safari destinations.
 Etosha hosts some rare and endangered species, including unusual desert species.
 We will have plenty to see on our game drives in this vast park, inhabited by 144 mammal species such as elephant, giraffe, blue wildebeest, eland, Damara dik-dik, lion, cheetah, leopard, wildcat, hyena, and jackal.
 As well as being home to 340 bird species, 110 reptile species, 16 amphibian species and even a species of fish.